Bitcoin-ABC/bitcoin-abc/doc/build-osx.md

 Bitcoin ABC is now available at `./src/bitcoind`

-Before running, it's recommended that you create an RPC configuration file.
+Before running, it's recommended that you create an RPC configuration file:

     echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"

     chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"

 The first time you run bitcoind, it will start downloading the blockchain.
-This process could take several hours.
+This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file: